How to find your car’s service history

 What does part service history mean?

-If you’re looking to buy a used car and you see part service history (PSH) on the advert, this usually means that some of the documentation is missing or the car hasn’t been serviced regularly.
+If you’re looking to buy a used car, you should always ask to see its service history.
+If it’s advertised with a PSH, this usually means some of the documentation is missing or it hasn’t been serviced regularly.

 Although you should be wary of buying a car with a PSH, it doesn’t automatically mean that there’s a problem with the vehicle.
 It might just be a case of lost paperwork or the garage forgetting to fill in the details after a service.